mnadeem/spring3-rest/README.md

-# Client Side MVC with Spring 3 Rest
+# Client Side MVC and Spring 3 Rest

 This example is intended to demonstrate things in two ares